jaw039/CSE151A-Project/README.md

 **Key Improvements:**
 - **Higher Classification Accuracy** in classification report through adding K-means
 - **Archetype and Hidden Player type classification** with PCA 1 and 2 allowing the data to show hidden patterns
+- **Outlier Discovery and Fantasy Performance Prediction** Being able to predict the Fantasy Points with the performance factor of PCAs

 ### 7.3b Model Insights and Limitations